thornburyjac/4980PrototypeSite/README.md

 ![selfsigned](https://github.com/thornburyjac/4980PrototypeSite/assets/111811243/2929ae6e-ebf4-475a-9e26-19609fdbb2b5)

 - The current version of the site allows you to view the test images, view the cropped images, and download the test and cropped images.

+# Part 4: Changing the website and server to authenticate "Obi Wan Kenobi"

+-